dginhoux/ansible_role.packages/README.md

 ginhouxnet.packages
 =========

-This ansible role manage linux package
+This ansible role manage linux packages

 Requirements
 ------------

-This ansible role will only run on identified OS defined on meta/main.yml
+This ansible role will only run on platforms defined on meta/main.yml

 Role Variables